D3-branes wrapped on a spindle: Acknowledgments

+We thank K.~Hristov and J.~Lucietti for comments.
 This work was supported in part by STFC grants ST/P000762/1, ST/T000791/1 and ST/T000864/1.
 JPG is supported as a KIAS Scholar and as a Visiting Fellow at the Perimeter Institute.